Murder of Ann Maguire: Legal proceedings

 On his arrest, Cornick was detained at Wetherby Young Offenders Institution near Leeds, but due to concerns for his safety he was transferred to HM Prison Hindley near Wigan.

-Due to an anomaly in British law, although it was illegal to name or identify Cornick during his trial due to his being a minor, it was legal to name him before the trial began.
+Due to an anomaly in British law, although it was illegal to name or identify Cornick during his trial due to him being a minor, it was legal to name him before the trial began.
 The tabloid newspaper The Sun named him the day following the murder.

-Psychiatrists said that Cornick possessed “a gross lack of empathy for his victim and a degree of callousness rarely seen in clinical practice” and that he “presents a risk of serious harm to the public and that this risk is present for the foreseeable future.
+Psychiatrists said that Cornick possessed "a gross lack of empathy for his victim and a degree of callousness rarely seen in clinical practice" and that he "presents a risk of serious harm to the public and that this risk is present for the foreseeable future.
 The risk is of grave homicidal violence and this could easily involve the use of a weapon.
-The risk is immediate and unpredictable and could cause serious and lethal injury.”
+The risk is immediate and unpredictable and could cause serious and lethal injury."

 He was imprisoned at Leeds Crown Court for a minimum of 20 years.

 He has never shown any remorse for his actions.
-He said that he knew "the family would be pissed off", but he thought that "everything was fine and dandy".
+He said that he knew "the family would be pissed off", but he thought that "everything [that he had done] was fine and dandy".

 Mr Justice Coulson lifted the restrictions on naming Cornick, saying that the action would have a "clear deterrent effect".
-Cornick's defence lawyer Richard Wright brought up that this would be illegal under Article 2 of the European Convention on Human Rights due to immediate threat to his life, which the judge countered with Article 10, freedom of expression.
+Cornick's defence lawyer, Richard Wright, brought up that this would be illegal under Article 2 of the European Convention on Human Rights owing to immediate threat to his life, which the judge countered with Article 10, freedom of expression.

-Allegedly other western European nations would be less severe though the tariff appears to be in line with tariffs for other UK minors convicted of murder.
+Allegedly, other western European nations would be less severe, though the tariff appears to be in line with tariffs for other UK minors convicted of murder.

 In January 2015, Cornick lost an appeal against his sentence.

 In November 2017, an inquest was held into Ann Maguire's death.
-The inquest was supported by Ann Maguire's family, but resisted by the Yorkshire Police, Corpus Christi School, and Leeds City Council.
+The inquest was supported by Ann Maguire's family, but resisted by West Yorkshire Police, Corpus Christi School, and Leeds City Council.
 The inquest questioned why Cornick's peers had not reported that he planned to kill Maguire, nor said anything when he brought a knife to school.
 It returned a verdict of unlawful killing, and found that opportunities to prevent her murder were missed.